mRzadzinski/etch-a-sketch/README.md

 * Clear canvas
 * **Claude Monet mode:**
     * 10 impressionist buttons
-    * Each button represents 12 colors (randomly chosen) from a given palette
+    * 12 colors from a given palette each

 Artwork from app:
 ![haystacks-drawing](./img/haystacks-drawing.png)